Back

 Registration Process

 Chemical registration is a key step in REACH compliance.
 Companies that make or import over one ton of substances yearly must register.
 They need to provide detailed safety data and proof of safe use for each substance.
+Stricter registration requirements are anticipated, particularly for new hazardous substance classes like PFAS.

 Evaluation and Authorization